ElieSDK/Snap2Console/README.md

 ## Game Recognition

-For game recognition, we built **console galleries** using k-NN per console.
+For game recognition, we built a **console galleries** using k-NN per console.

 - Test results:
   - Console Accuracy: **98.63%**